clemkoa/hashcode-2018/README.md

 `file_name` is the name of the input file (no extension, `all` for all files)

 Add flags and arguments in `arguments.py`

+Use `cache` function to avoid recomputing preprocessing steps